anthonytallent/little-esty-shop/README.md

 - must use GitHub branching, team code reviews via GitHub comments, and github projects to track progress on user stories
 - must include a thorough README to describe the project
 - must deploy completed code to Heroku
-- Continuous Integration / Continuous Deployment is not allowed
-- Any gems added to the project must be approved by an instructor

-## Setup

-This project requires Ruby 2.7.4.

-* Fork this repository
-* Clone your fork
-* From the command line, install gems and set up your DB:
-    * `bundle`
-    * `rails db:create`
-* Run the test suite with `bundle exec rspec`.
-* Run your development server with `rails s` to see the app in action.

 ## Phases
 1. [Database Setup](./doc/db_setup.md)
 1. [User Stories](./doc/user_stories.md)
 1. [Extensions](./doc/extensions.md)
 1. [Evaluation](./doc/evaluation.md)

-Little-Esty-Shop description

-Little Esty Shop shows our knowledge of Active Record and MVC relationships.
-What we were able to accomplish
-- We got through all our user stories
-- We got through all the api stories
-- We learned a lot through trial and error
-- We made PLENTY of mistakes along the way and have a better grasp on how to specifically use AR and MVC relationships

-If we could go back and refactor the api methods out of our application helper and into other files where they would be more properly placed, we would.
-Given more time we'd love to refactor more, especially as we learn more about rails and all of it inticacies.